Hipólito da Costa: First years

-Costa was born in Colônia do Sacramento, now part of Uruguay, to alferes Félix da Costa Furtado de Mendonça and Ana Josefa Pereira.
+Costa was born in Colônia do Sacramento, Captaincy of São Pedro do Rio Grande do Sul, now part of Uruguay, to alferes Félix da Costa Furtado de Mendonça and Ana Josefa Pereira.
 His brother was José Saturnino da Costa Pereira, who would be a senator of the Empire of Brazil and commander of the Brazilian Army.
 Although they had converted to Christianity, his family, the da Costas, came from a long line of Sephardic Jews who were active in Portugal, England and the West Indies.